gasymovrv/money-manager-front/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Add `GENERATE_SOURCEMAP=false` environment variable to remove the source map, or change the build script in package-json:
+Add `GENERATE_SOURCEMAP=false` environment variable (or .env) to remove the source map, or change the build script in package-json:
 ```
 "build": "GENERATE_SOURCEMAP=false react-scripts build",
 "win-build": "set \"GENERATE_SOURCEMAP=false\" && react-scripts build"
 ```
 Your app is ready to be deployed!

+You can test it on local server by command `serve -s build`

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.